Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Acknowledgment

 \section{Acknowledgment}

 We want to thank the Center for Information Services and High Performance Computing (ZIH) at TU Dresden for generous allocations of computer time and the Technical University of Denmark for providing us access to their DTU Compute GPU cluster that enabled us to conduct our studies.
-This work was funded by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036A and Grant No. 01IS18050D (project “MLWin”) as well as the Innovation Fund Denmark with the Danish Center for Big Data Analytics driven Innovation (DABAI).
+This work was funded by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036A and Grant No. 01IS18050D (project “MLWin”), the Innovation Fund Denmark with the Danish Center for Big Data Analytics driven Innovation (DABAI), and the Defense Advanced Research Projects Agency (DARPA) Automating Scientific Knowledge Extraction (ASKE) program under grant HR00111990009.

 \ifCLASSOPTIONcaptionsoff

 \fi